jbs1/eve-srpmail/README.md

 The following library's were used:
 * [Composer](https://getcomposer.org/download/)
 * CCP's [ESI API](https://esi.tech.ccp.is/latest/)
-  * To update the API simply replace the folder with the generated PHP client from the new swagger.json.
+  * To update the API simply run `composer update`.
+If the repo has been updated, the new version will be pulled.
-  * To use the api, every PHP document must include the api [manually](https://github.com/jbs1/eve-srpmail/tree/master/SwaggerClient-php#manual-installation).
 * [OAuth Client](https://github.com/thephpleague/oauth2-client)
   * Installed via compser (`composer require league/oauth2-client` inside the repo's root folder)